zarf-dev/proposals/0032-support-ipv6/README.md

 #### Story 1

-As a administrator of Kubernetes cluster configured in IPv6-only networking mode, I want to deploy the Zarf init package using the default in cluster registry so I run the `zarf init` with the `--ipv6` command line flag.
+As a administrator of a Kubernetes cluster configured in IPv6-only networking mode, I want to deploy the Zarf init package using the default in cluster registry so I run the `zarf init` with the `--registry-proxy` command line flag.

+#### Story 2

+As a administrator of a Kubernetes cluster I want to move to NFTable for the performance and security improvements.
+To enable NFTables in my Zarf cluster I run `zarf init --registry-proxy`

 ### Risks and Mitigations